SEKOIA-IO/documentation/docs/getting_started/account_security.md

 3. Under Manage community > Authentication, click on the button `Enable` in the section « Two-factor authentication (2FA) »![SSO_URL](/assets/getting_started/Enforced 2FA.png)
 4. Provide your password

+!!! note
+As a mssp community manager, you need to enforce it in each of your managed community.

 ### Get the code through an authenticator app